squidmin/terraform-labs/docs/secrets_manager_key_storage.md

 # Storing service account private key in GCP Secrets Manager

 Using Google Cloud Secrets Manager to store and manage your service account key file is a secure approach to handle sensitive information like credentials.
 This method involves generating a service account key, uploading it to Secrets Manager, and then accessing it from your application or infrastructure as needed.
 Here's how to do it step-by-step:

+Due to the security implications of storing service account keys in Terraform state files, a more secure approach is to create the service account with Terraform but generate and download the key file using the gcloud CLI:

 ### Step 1: Generate the Service Account Key

 First, ensure you have a service account for which you want to generate a key.
 Then, use the `gcloud` CLI to create the key and save it to a file:

 ```sh
 gcloud iam service-accounts keys create service-account-key.json \